 - A torch to read your night sky map and a piece of red paper to place over the beam.
 Red light doesn’t interfere with your eyes adjusting to the dark as much as white light.
-If stargazing at Bedruthan, our reception team will happily lend you one of these for your adventure.

 The best places to stargaze:

 - If you’re staying with us here at Bedruthan, that’s easy.
 You’ll have a Dark Star Discovery site right on your doorstep.
 Bedruthan Steps has been recognised as one of only two places in Cornwall that are sufficiently free of light pollution to make great stargazing spots and it’s just a stone’s throw from the hotel.
 An evening walk along the Coast Path is a special pleasure not to be missed.